KaloyanGG/angular-apartments/DOCUMENTATION.md

 In the Shared module, you can see the interfaces for the data coming from Firebase, and a validator for the password.

 In the main folder, there are the services for the authentication and the connection to the Firebase database.

+Moreover, the app is deployed in firebase, and the AuthService is initialized at the start of the application.